alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 }  // namespace oneway_sorting_examples
 ~~~

+The `Appender` class takes care of efficiently appending a sequence of nodes.
+It assumes or requires that the list structure is not changed by other means while this goes on.
+By moving the search for the last node from the constructor to the `append` function one could support insertion of new nodes between calls of that function, while keeping the instance, but then with marginal advantage and a serious cost of more complex usage conditions and less robust usage code.

 With that in the toolbox a function `english_words_list` for producing the 58 000+ words as individual nodes in a list, is straightforward:

 [*<small>sorting_singly_linked/english_words_list.hpp</small>*](source/sorting_singly_linked/english_words_list.hpp)